casperykchan/blog/java/005_java_pass_by_what.md

 ```
 pointer_one = new pointer()
 pointer_one.address = "A0 B0 C0 D0" // 4 Bytes for 32bit; 8 Bytes for 64bit
-Inside the jvm heap, the memory address "A0 B0 C0 D0" points to the allocated memory of the object (ID "ONE")
+//Inside the jvm heap, the memory address "A0 B0 C0 D0" points to the allocated memory of the object (ID "ONE")
 ```

 When changeId_copy_of_reference(one) is called, you may view that it is passing pointer_one.